Marketing & Creativity

-Once your application has been submitted and your application fee has been paid, your file will be reviewed by ESCP Europe and we will be touch to inform you of your result and the next steps.
+Once your application has been submitted and your application fee has been paid, your file will be reviewed by ESCP and we will be touch to inform you of your result and the next steps.

 Applications are not necessarily reviewed immediately after submission.
 We will be in touch as soon as a decision is made.

 Applicants should not contact the Admissions Department to enquire as to the status of their application.

 Successful applicants will be invited to visit the London campus for a personal interview.
 This plays an essential role in assessing candidate's abilities and motivation for the MSc in Marketing and Creativity programme.
 Candidates will also undertake Creativity assessment tests, if necessary.

 Candidates unable to attend interviews on-campus because of distance, current employment outside of Europe, etc., can opt for a webcam interview instead.

 You are required to bring original or certified copies of your supporting documents to the Interview Day.